ChrisVilches/RAD/README.md

 ### Query

 Inside a view, one or multiple queries can be created.
 Each query allows the creation of a form (for user input) and also the creation of a SQL code, which is version-controlled.
 Once the user executes the query, the user input will be replaced in it, generating the final SQL string, which will be sent to the database server.
 Data will then be fetched and displayed on the screen.

-Other features
+### Other features

-Configure a query to be periodically executed, and/or sent the output to one or multiple user's e-mails.
+* Configure a query to be periodically executed, and have the result be delivered to one or multiple users e-mails.
-For each query, create a form (text, number, checkbox, etc.) that allows the executor user to configure how the query will be executed (e.g. fetch students where age is greater than X, and have X as a number input).
+* For each query, create a form (text, number, checkbox, etc.) that allows the executor user to configure how the query will be executed (e.g. fetch students where age is greater than X, and have X as a number input).

 ## Technologies used